 Analysis of genomic data from single cells

 Single-cell RNA-Sequencing (scRNA-seq) data has become the most widely used high-throughput method for transcription profiling of individual cells.
 This technology has created an unprecedented opportunity to investigate important biological questions that can only be answered at the single-cell level.
-However, this technology also brings new statistical, computational and methodological challenges (1, 2).
+However, this technology also brings new statistical and computational challenges (1, 2).

 I was one of the first to demonstrate that systematic errors can explain a substantial percentage of observed cell-to-cell expression variability scRNA-seq, which in turn can lead to false discoveries, for example, when using unsupervised learning methods (1).
 To address this, we developed a fast, scalable statistical framework for feature selection and dimensionality reduction using generalized principal component analysis (GLM-PCA) for scRNA-seq data, which permits the identification of low-dimensional representations of cells measured with unique molecular identifiers (UMI) count data using a multinomial model (2).
 These count-based models can be generalized using the Tweedie family of distributions, which we used to develop a stastical method to identify differentially expressed genes (3).
 More recently, we developed a probabilistic model to identify low-quality cells in scRNA-seq data (4).

 - Hicks SC, Townes FW, Teng M, Irizarry RA (2018).
 Missing data and technical variability in single-cell RNA-sequencing experiments.
 Biostatistics.

 - Townes FW, Hicks SC, Aryee MJ, Irizarry RA (2019).
 Feature Selection and Dimension Reduction for Single Cell RNA-Seq based on a Multinomial Model.
 Genome Biology.